tonylxm/tonylxm/README.md

 ### Hi there 👋, my name is Tony
-I'm Tony from Auckland, New Zealand and I am a Part II Software Engineering student @The University of Auckland.
+I'm Tony from Auckland, New Zealand and I am a Part II Software Engineering student @ The University of Auckland.

 Skills: Java / Python / JavaScript / HTML / CSS